sohankancherla/Image_Filter/README.md

 input image: path to the input image (must be .bmp extension)

-output image: path and filename for the filtered image (must be a .bmp extenstion)
+output image: path for the filtered image (must be .bmp extenstion)

 ## Output